-Advanced VLAN features, such as "Ingress VLAN filtering" and "Discard Non PVID packets," are also supported by KSZ8863MLL/FLL/RLL.
-These features can be set on a per-port basis and are defined in register 18, 34, and 50 for ports 1, 2, and 3, respectively.
+Advanced VLAN features, such as "Ingress VLAN filtering" and "Discard Non PVID packets" are also supported by the KSZ8873MLL/FLL/RLL.
+These features can be set on a per port basis, and are defined in registers 18, 34, and 50 for ports 1, 2 and 3, respectively.